WMXPY/Barklang/doc/bkc.md

 print '150'
 ```

-The above lang shall log '150' in console
+The above lang shall log '150' in the console.

 ### External function